 Results

 It is important to note that Hiya could not identify or control the individuals receiving phone calls from the selected businesses.
-Therefore, it is not possible to confirm the results of the initial study (that individual pickup rates would drop as users become familiar with expecting a checkmark on legitimate calls).
+Therefore, it is not possible to confirm the results of Study #1? (that individual pickup rates would drop as users become familiar with expecting a checkmark on legitimate calls).

-On average, Hiya observed a 4.89% increase in call pickup rates overall while the checkmark was present.
+On average, Hiya did observe a 4.89% increase in call pickup rates overall while the checkmark was present.

 Conclusions